 Your Linux network is ever expanding and constantly evolving.
 New devices are added every day into the network.
 Manually adding every device and configuring thresholds for new devices is an exhausting task for an IT admin.
 Keeping this in mind, OpManager - a Linux network monitoring software is designed to automatically scan and add devices into the Inventory.
 Further, you can configure the Discovery Rule Engine in OpManager to automatically associate performance monitors to discovered devices.

 When the Linux application servers in your network are unable to handle incoming requests, the user experience is negatively impacted.
 This could be due to network congestion, which needs to be monitored with a Linux network traffic monitor.
 Using OpManager, you can monitor the traffic in the interfaces of Linux servers as well as switches and routers.
-You can also monitor the response time of the servers, which helps in identifying network lags.
+You can also monitor the response time of the servers, which helps in identifying network lags in Linux server monitoring.

 Linux network monitor tools raise alerts to inform IT admins about network faults, but not all alerts require an IT admin's attention.
 To help you immediately identify show-stopping alerts so you can quickly act on them, OpManager categorizes alerts into Attention, Trouble, Critical, andService Down.
 This way you can prioritize alerts and troubleshoot the crucial ones first.